file-format/Docs/en/video/mxf.md

 ### MXF Structural Metadata

 Structural metadata is fundamental in an MXF file as it contains useful information about the contents of the file.
 MXF metadata contains information such as frame rate, frame size, file creation date, and custom modification date.
-The structural metadata describes the structure and capabilities of an MXF file that includes technically describing the various essence components and conveying how the output timeline is composed.
+The structural metadata describes the structure and capabilities of an MXF file that includes technically describing the various essential components and conveying how the output timeline is composed.

 ## References